lacework-alliances/lacework-control-tower-cfn/DEV_README.md

 10. Verify that a new Lacework Config cloud account is created.

 ### Release
-1. Update the master Makefile to change KEY_PREFIX and DATASET variables for testing.
-Change KEY_PREFIX to point to a test folder.
-Change DATASET to use the _lacework-alliances-dev_ Honeycomb dataset.
+1. Update the master Makefile to change KEY_PREFIX and DATASET variables for releasing.
+Change KEY_PREFIX to point the release folder.
+Change DATASET to use the _lacework-alliances-prod_ Honeycomb dataset.
 ```
 KEY_PREFIX := lacework-control-tower-cfn
 DATASET := lacework-alliances-prod